-The revolution made a heroic effort to destroy the so-called 'family hearth' - that archaic, stuffy and stagnant institution in which the woman of the toiling classes performs galley labor from childhood to death.
-The place of the family as a shut-in petty enterprise was to be occupied, according to the plans, by a finished system of social care and accommodation: maternity houses, creches, kindergartens, schools, social dining rooms, social laundries, first-aid stations, hospitals, sanatoria, athletic organizations, moving-picture theaters, etc. The complete absorption of the housekeeping functions of the family by institutions of the socialist society, uniting all generations in solidarity and mutual aid, was to bring to woman, and thereby to the loving couple, a real liberation from the thousand-year-old fetters.
+The revolution made a heroic effort to destroy the socalled 'family hearth' - that archaic, stuffy and stagnant institution in which the woman of the toiling classes performs galley labor from childhood to death.
+The place of the family as a shut-in petty enterprise was to be occupied, according to the plans, by a finished system of social care and accommodation: maternity houses, creches, kindergartens, schools, social dining rooms, social laundries, first-aid stations, hospitals, sanatoria, athletic organizations, moving-picture

+The complete absorption theaters. etc. of the housekeeping functions of the family by institutions of the socialist society, uniting all generations in solidarity and mutual aid, was to bring to woman, and thereby to the loving couple, a real liberation from the thousandyear-old fetters.
 Up to now this problem of problems has not been solved.
-The forty million Soviet families remain in their overwhelming majority nests of medievalism, female slavery and hysteria, daily humiliation of children, feminine and childish superstition.
+The forty million Soviet families remain in their overwhelming majority nests of medievalism, female slavery and hysteria, daily children. humiliation feminine of and childish superstition.
 We must permit ourselves no illusions on this account.
-For that very reason, the consecutive changes in the approach to the problem of the family in the Soviet Union best of all characterize the actual nature of Soviet society and the evolution of its ruling stratum.[36]
+For that very reason, the consecutive changes in the approach to the problem of the family in the Soviet Union best of all characterize the actual nature of Soviet society and the evolution of its ruling stratum.
+36